Updated January 30, 2023 Grat Rat Snake (Elaphe obsoleta spiloides) The gray rat snake (Elaphe obsoleta spiloides) is a medium/large constrictin

 Handling and Temperament

 Gray rat snakes have a reputation for being aggressive.
 I think they are just confidant snakes that don’t take any flack.
-Wild-caught snakes can be a little rowdy at first, but in my experience, calm down quickly.
 Use a snake hook to pick them up out of the cage, and handle them off of the hook.
 This approach puts the snake at ease and prevents any fight or feeding responses.
 Handle them confidently and let them crawl through your hands without any hard restraint.
 Even the most belligerent gray rat snake will usually adapt to these procedures and become a well mannered captive.
 When taming a snake, if a problem arises, simply place the snake back in the cage and give it a day or two before trying again.
 Patience, calmness, and consistency are the keys.

 Gray rat snakes breed in April to June after emerging from hibernation, with the specimens in the south breeding earliest.
 Eggs are laid in late May to July, with the young hatching usually in August to September.